 Mac Mini: Everything we want to see

 There’s a lot to hope for when it comes to the upcoming Mac Mini.
 Some of which might come true, while other ones will remain mere wishes.
 Personally, here’s my wishlist for the upcoming Mini:

-- A cheaper M1 variant with the redesigned chassis, rather than selling last year’s M1 model.
+- A cheaper M1 variant with the redesigned chassis, rather than selling the older M1 model.
 So in this case Apple would release a redesigned Mac Mini with three processor options — M1, M1 Pro, and M1 Max.
 The existent M1 Mini with the older design would be discontinued in this case.